RRoggia/rroggia.github.io/reading-content/running-serverless.md

 > Serverless applications only need to provide the code that should run when an event happens and configure the triggers in the execution environment to call that code.

-> The right comparison to think about is WiFi.
-When you browse the internet using a ‘wireless’ connection in a coffee shop, your device talks to a router just a few feet away, and there is a wire coming out of that router and taking your packets to the internet.
-But you don’t need to care about that wire or manage it actively.
-AWS Lambda is serverless in the same way WiFi is wireless. here are network servers, virtual and physical machines running in the background, but you don’t really need to care about them any more.

 Two main benefits:

 1. Short time to market